 I know it can feel physical and tangible, but the reality is it’s nothing more than a negative thought habit that’s driven by anxiety.

 When you take all of the above into account, including the intensely psychological and self-reflexive nature of the drug, you can see why people are so quick to jump to frightening conclusions.

 But the bottom line is that the drug itself didn’t cause you to develop anxiety or DPDR -- what caused it was your panicked reaction to a bad drug experience.

 In the exact same way that if you’d developed DP from any traumatic experience; a house fire, a car crash etc.

 It wasn’t the event that caused it -- it was your reaction to it, which is essentially a defence mechanism of the brain that’s designed to last only minutes, but when focused on can become a persistent thought-habit.

-The fact that it’s been triggered by LSD (or any other drug) makes no difference.
+The fact that it’s been triggered by a bad LSD / Mushrooms (or any other drug) experience makes no difference.

-It’s the trauma that caused it, not the drug.
+It's not the drug that caused it, but the perceived trauma of the bad experience.

 Understanding that is the first and most important step towards recovery from drug-induced Depersonalization.

-Once you’ve done that you can quickly overwrite the negative thought habits, turn off the anxiety and DP -- and move towards full recovery.
+Once you’ve done that you can quickly overwrite the negative thought habits, turn off the anxiety and DPDR -- and start on your path to full recovery.